Diderot-Language/examples/README.md

 Each example has an introductory README.md (generated from the first comment in the program), and more explanatory comments within the source.
 The example programs are listed here in order from simple to more complex;
 the later examples assume you've read through and run earlier examples.
+The first few examples do not exemplify the kinds of algorithms for which Diderot is designed, but do demonstrate various basic language features.
 Enjoy!

 * [`hello`](hello/): Hello world in Diderot
 * [`heron`](heron/): A non-trivial program to find square roots, via Heron's method.
-Demonstrates input variables, `stabilize` method, 5-argument `lerp()`, limit super-steps with the `-l` option, and compiling with `--double`.
+Demonstrates input variables, `stabilize` method, 5-argument `lerp()`, limiting iterations with the `-l` option, and compiling with `--double`.
 * [`sieve`](sieve/): Sieve of Eratosthenes for finding primes.
 Demonstrates how strands can `die` (in a strand collection) and the `global` update block, which can compute on globals and strand states between per-strand updates.
+* [`life`](life/): Conway's Game of Life.
+Demonstrates strand communication and snapshots for watching how strand state changes.
 * [`unicode`](unicode/): Computes nothing, but comments include a Diderot Unicode cheatsheet, with information about the operators that they represent.
 * [`tensor`](tensor/): Describes tensor shape, and demonstrates printing, indexing, and